The Shorpy Gallery

 Dorothea Lange

 Dorothea Lange (1895-1965).
 This socially conscious documentarian of Dust Bowl migrants in the 1930s took one of the most famous photographs of the Depression era, Migrant Mother.
-Dorothea Lange was born on May 26, 1895 in Hoboken, New Jersey and learned photography at Columbia University in New York.
-During the Great Depression Dorothea Lange worked for the Farm Security Administration documenting the plight of the unemployed, homeless and migrant laborers.
-Dorothea Lange died on October 11, 1965.
+Born on May 26, 1895, in Hoboken, New Jersey, Lange learned photography at Columbia University in New York.
+During the Great Depression she worked for the Farm Security Administration documenting the plight of the unemployed, homeless and migrant laborers.
+Lange died on October 11, 1965, in San Francisco.

 DPC